 Click on the following links to be taken to the REMPLAN /EMRC site where you can create graphs and tables according to the data sets that you require.

-These percentages are slightly better than the EMRC overall (95.5% employed and 4.5% unemployed)
+These percentages are below the EMRC overall (93% employed and 7% unemployed)

 Town of Bassendean’s industry statistics identify the industry sectors in which the residents work (which may be within the residing area or elsewhere).
 This will be influenced by the skill base and socio-economic status of the residents as well as the industries and employment opportunities present in the region.